baliashok/Machine-Learning/README.md

 # Machine-Learning
-Repositorie related to the scikit-learn Python machine learning library.
+Repositorie related to the Python machine learning library.